ReconAI/AM-Traffic-I-Phase-2-Iteration-2-Task2-Tensorflow/README.md

 Unfortunately the labels are not accurate and have many mistakes and that’s due to different reasons such as the quality of the image, the distance between camera and weather station, sensors errors… so manually checking the labels was necessary.
 # Training the model (train.py)
+The training was made using 1xGPU NVIDIA Tesla K80 (on Microsoft Azure NC6).

 Once the data was ready, a model was built with tensorflow.
 I used the resnet50 architecture pretrained on imagenet dataset.
 The choice of the architecture was based on the fact that the model must be light weighted in order to be run in realtime on a Jetson Nano device.
 Therefore, I had to make a compromise between accuracy and lesser number of parameters.
 Since depth-wise convolutions are known of low accuracy, I didn’t opt for mobilenet.
 So I found that resnet50 (less layers is not available in Keras) is the best candidate.<br/>
 The data was augmented (horizontal_flip, rotation, width_shift, height_shift) using keras library.<br/>
 For the model finetuning grid search was applied to these hyperparameters: